Karplus-Lab-OSU/ensemblator/readme.rst

             * RMSD\ :sub:`nc` is the RMSD of all the non-core atoms
             * p is the fraction of atoms in the core

+    Using this score (which is similar to a weighted geometric mean) places a preferential weighting on things that are more similar, rather than things that are more different.
+In this way, being different (which is possible in many ways) contains less information about overall similarity than being the same (which is only possible in one way).
+This is best exemplified in the extreme case, where, for example, the core RMSD is 0.
+In this case, the overall distance score will be zero, even if the non-core is very different, meaning these two molecules will have a high similarity.
+This is different from an equation using sums, in which the deviant cores can still create distant partners even when the cores are identical.

     **PLACEHOLDER.
 INFO AND CITATIONS FOR CLUSTERING METHODS GO HERE.**